emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

-or the TLS layer, the server SHOULD send a TEAP request encapsulating a TLS record containing the appropriate TLS alert message rather than immediately terminating the conversation so as to allow the peer to inform the user of the cause of the failure and possibly allow for a restart of the conversation.
+or the TLS layer, the server SHOULD send a TEAP request encapsulating a TLS record containing the appropriate TLS alert message rather than immediately terminating the conversation so as to allow the peer to inform the user of the cause of the failure.
 The TEAP peer MUST send a TEAP response to an alert message.
-The EAP-Response packet sent by the peer may encapsulate a TLS ClientHello handshake message, in which case the TEAP server MAY allow the TEAP conversation to be restarted, or it MAY contain a TEAP response with a zero-length message, in which case the server MUST terminate the conversation with an EAP Failure packet.
-It is up to the TEAP server whether or not to allow restarts, and, if allowed, how many times the conversation can be restarted.
-Per TLS {{RFC8446}}, TLS restart is only allowed for non- fatal alerts.
-A TEAP server implementing restart capability SHOULD impose a limit on the number of restarts, so as to protect against denial-of-service attacks.
-If the TEAP server does not allow restarts, it MUST terminate the conversation with an EAP Failure packet.
+The EAP-Response packet sent by the peer SHOULD contain a TEAP response with a zero-length message.
+The server MUST terminate the conversation with an EAP Failure packet, no matter what the client says.

-If the TEAP peer detects an error at any point in the TLS layer, the TEAP peer SHOULD send a TEAP response encapsulating a TLS record containing the appropriate TLS alert message.
-The server may restart the conversation by sending a TEAP request packet encapsulating the TLS HelloRequest handshake message.
-The peer may allow the TEAP conversation to be restarted, or it may terminate the conversation by sending a TEAP response with a zero-length message.
+If the TEAP peer detects an error at any point in the TLS layer, the TEAP peer SHOULD send a TEAP response encapsulating a TLS record containing the appropriate TLS alert message, and which contains a zero-length message.
+The server then MUST terminate the converation with an EAP failure, as discused in the previous paragraph.

+While {{RFC8446}} allows for the TLS conversation to be restarted, it is not clear when that would use useful (or used) for TEAP.
+Fatal TLS errors will cause the TLS conversation to fail.
+Non-fatal TLS errors can likely be ignored entirely.
+As a result, TEAP implementations MUST NOT permit TLS restarts.

 ### Phase 2 Errors {#phase-2-errors}

-Any time the peer or the server finds a fatal error outside of the TLS layer during Phase 2 TLV processing, it MUST send a Result TLV of failure and an Error TLV using the most descriptive error code possible.
-For errors involving the processing of the sequence of exchanges, such as a violation of TLV rules (e.g., multiple EAP-Payload TLVs), the error code is Unexpected TLVs Exchanged.
-For errors involving a tunnel compromise, the error code is Tunnel Compromise Error.
-Upon sending a Result TLV with a fatal Error TLV, the sender terminates the TLS tunnel.
-Note that a server will still wait for a message from the peer after it sends a failure; however, the server does not need to process the contents of the response message.
+There are a large number of situations where errors can occur during Phase 2 processing.
+This section describes both those errors, and the recommended processing of them.

+When the server receives a Result TLV with a fatal Error TLV from the peer, it MUST terminate the TLS tunnel and reply with an EAP Failure.

+When the peer receives a Result TLV with a fatal Error TLV from the server, it MUST  respond with a Result TLV indicating failure.
+The server MUST discard any data it receives from the peer, and reply with an EAP Failure.
+The final message from the peer is required by the EAP state machine, and serves only to allow the server to reply to the peer with the EAP Failure.

+The following items describe specific errors and processing in more detail.

+Fatal Error processing a TLV

+> Any time the peer or the server finds a fatal error outside of the
+> TLS layer during Phase 2 TLV processing, it MUST send a Result TLV of
+> failure and an Error TLV using the most descriptive error code possible.

+Fatal Error during TLV Exchanges

+> For errors involving the processing of the sequence of exchanges,
+> such as a violation of TLV rules (e.g., multiple EAP-Payload TLVs),
+> the error code is Unexpected TLVs Exchanged.

+Fatal Error due to tunnel compromise

+> For errors involving a tunnel compromise such as when the
+> Crypto-Binding TLV fails validation, the error code is Tunnel
+> Compromise Error.

+Non-Fatal Error due to inner method

-For the inner method, retransmission is not needed and SHOULD NOT be attempted, as the Outer TLS tunnel can be considered a reliable transport.
-If there is a non-fatal error while running the inner method, the receiving side SHOULD NOT silently drop the inner method exchange.
-Instead, it SHOULD reply with an Error TLV containing using the most descriptive error code possible.
+> If there is a non-fatal error while running the inner method, the
+> receiving side SHOULD NOT silently drop the inner method exchange.
+> Instead, it SHOULD reply with an Error TLV containing using the most
+> descriptive error code possible.
+>
-If there is no error code which matches the particular issue, then the value Inner Method Error (1001) SHOULD be used.
-This response is a positive indication that there was an error processing the current inner method.
-The side receiving a non-fatal Error TLV MAY decide to start a new inner method instead or to send back a Result TLV to terminate the TEAP authentication session.
+> If there is no error code which matches the particular issue, then the value Inner Method Error (1001) SHOULD be used.
+This response is a positive indication that

-If a server receives a Result TLV of failure with a fatal Error TLV, it MUST send a cleartext EAP Failure.
-If a peer receives a Result TLV of failure, it MUST respond with a Result TLV indicating failure.
-If the server has sent a Result TLV of failure, it ignores the peer response, and it MUST send a cleartext EAP Failure.
+> there was an error processing the current inner method.
+The side
+> receiving a non-fatal Error TLV MAY decide to start a new inner method
+> instead or to send back a Result TLV to terminate the TEAP
+> authentication session.

 ## Fragmentation {#fragmentation}